CultivateHQ/cultivateHQ.com/source/posts/2015-10-15-phoenix-elm-1.md

 ## Summary

 We now have a base Phoenix application that we can build on.
-In Part 2, out soon, we'll see how to add an Elm application into the mix.
+In [Part 2](/posts/phoenix-elm-2) we'll see how to add an Elm application into the mix.